xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/adding_the_category_menu_and_product_search_widgets_to_your_wordpress_blog.md

 layout: article_with_sidebar
 updated_at: '2016-12-27 15:55 +0400'
 identifier: ref_wuyfRXZI
-title: Adding the Category menu and Product search widgets to your WordPress blog
+title: Adding the Category Menu and Product Search Widgets to Your WordPress Blog
 categories:
   - User manual
 published: true